Changes to Massachusetts Law on Security BreachesPrint PDF

 - If known, the person responsible for the breach of security

 - Mitigation services to be provided pursuant to the law

 - The type of personal information compromised, such as Social Security number, driver’s license number, financial account number, credit or debit card number, or other data

 - As with the earlier version of the statute, the notice must include any steps the entity has taken or plans to take in response to the incident.
 The revised statute now specifies that one of those “steps” ought to include updating the WISP.

 Required Credit Monitoring Services: If the breach included the loss of Social Security numbers, the revised statute requires breached entities to offer credit monitoring services to affected individuals.
 The statute has several requirements for this service, the most important of which is that it must be for a period of at least 18 months for most entities and 42 months if the breached entity is a consumer reporting agency.
 A report certifying compliance with the credit monitoring services must also be filed with the Attorney General and the Director of Consumer Affairs and Business Regulation.

-This advisory was prepared by Seth Berman, the leader of Nutter’s Privacy and Data Security practice group, and Nehal Khorraminejad, an associate in the firm’s Litigation Department.
+This advisory was prepared by Seth Berman, the leader of Nutter’s Privacy and Data Security practice group.
 For more information, please contact Seth or your Nutter attorney at 617.439.2000.

 This advisory is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.